 Through this partnership, IMLS funds would support Level I and II projects that involve collaborations with museums and/or libraries.
 Projects funded in whole or part by IMLS must meet IMLS organizational eligibility requirements.
 For libraries, see the most recent Notification of Funding Opportunities for the National Leadership Grants for Libraries Program.
 For museums, see the most recent Notification of Funding Opportunities for the National Leadership Grants for Museums Program.
-Organizations interested in applying for support for larger projects involving museums or libraries may still apply to the NEH DHAG program (Level III) but should also consider applying to either the IMLS National Leadership Grants for Libraries program or the IMLS National Leadership Grants for Museums program.
+Organizations interested in applying for support for larger projects involving museums or libraries may still apply to the NEH DHAG program (Level III) but should also consider applying to either the IMLS National Leadership Grants for Museums program.

-All applications will be given equal consideration in accordance with the program's evaluation criteria, whether or not they respond to the Common Good initiative or the Standing Together initiative, focus on imperiled cultural heritage materials, or involve collaboration with libraries or museums.
+All applications will be given equal consideration in accordance with the program's evaluation criteria, whether or not they respond to the Common Good initiative or the Standing Together initiative, focus on lost or imperiled cultural heritage materials, or involve collaboration with libraries or museums.
 Only applications addressing collaborations with libraries and museums from applicants eligible for IMLS grants will be considered for IMLS funds.